DibyenduBarmanOfficial/Command-Line-Test/README.md

 -> If the user chooses this option, the script should show all the questions with all options, and the answer should be highlighted

 -> All the user-entered answers have to be entered in the user_answer.txt

+-> After an attempt successfully, all the question users will get the final score with correct & incorrect answers